 Current Forecast for Phoenix, Arizona

 The Phoenix metropolitan area is blessed with mild winter temperatures.
-Nevertheless, daytime temperatures have been known to reach the 70s and 80s during previous stagings of Across The Years.
+Nevertheless, daytime temperatures have been known to reach the 70’s and 80’s during previous stagings of Across The Years.
 Fluid replacement is critical during the day.
 Although there will be little chance of snow, it’s not impossible, and nighttime temperatures can still dip below freezing.
-You will need some warm clothes — tights, gloves, hat, etc. Note: Temperatures have been recorded at the race site every six hours.
-The range has spanned from 20 to 78 degrees Fahrenheit.
+You will need some warm clothes — tights, gloves, hat, etc. Note: Temperatures have spanned from 20 to 78 degrees Fahrenheit in past events.
 Some years we have had torrential rain for up to 24 hours straight.
 Plan ahead and prepare for the unexpected!

 The awards ceremony will be held shortly following the end of the races at 11AM on January 3rd.
 The ceremony will be held in the main stadium grandstands (west of the runner area) by the North dugout with a catered meal for runners and crews.
 There is no fee and everyone is welcome!
 Runners finishing on days prior to January 3rd may pick up their finisher glass and buckle when they finish their races.
 All runners are encouraged to attend the awards ceremony on January 3 for the overall awards and recognition of each runner.

 All runners will receive a glass mug finisher award (even if you leave your event early!).
 Runners achieving distance standards will additionally receive the following:

 - If you complete 100 miles you will receive a antique bronze/copper buckle.

 - If you complete 200 miles you will receive a larger antique silver buckle.

 - If you complete 300 miles you will receive a still larger antique gold buckle.